ansumanroy/aws-glue-schema-registry/terraform/README.md

 # Terraform Infrastructure as Code for Glue Schema Registry

-This directory contains Terraform configuration to deploy and manage schemas in AWS Glue Schema Registry.
+This directory contains Terraform configuration to deploy and manage schemas in AWS Glue Schema Registry using a reusable module.

 ## Prerequisites